-Dr. Shah serves as a Medical Director for the Southern Eye Bank, a local non-profit organization which supports organ and tissue donation and provides precious eye tissue for patients undergoing corneal transplantation.
+Dr. Shah serves as a medical director for the Southern Eye Bank, a local nonprofit organization which supports organ and tissue donation and provides precious eye tissue for patients undergoing corneal transplantation.
 He also partners with St. Thomas Clinic and Daughters of Charity to provide free cataract surgery to needy New Orleanians.
-Dr. Shah's contributions extend beyond our borders, through his position as Board President of the International Eye Institute (www.eyegive.org), where he leads a team of volunteer medical professionals every year to Central America to perform sight restoring cataract and corneal surgeries.
+Dr. Shah's contributions extend beyond our borders, through his position as board president of the International Eye Institute, where he leads a team of volunteer medical professionals every year to travel to Central America to perform sight restoring cataract and corneal surgeries.
 Dr. Shah also serves on Ochsner's International Advisory Board and has established the Ochsner International Eye Care Fund to allow grateful patients and donors to directly support his efforts in the fight against preventable blindness worldwide.

-Louisiana State University School of Medicine, New Orleans
+Louisiana State University School of Medicine in New Orleans

 California Pacific Medical Center

 - American Board of Ophthalmology